rzhang0716/Data-Science/Database-SQL/Readme.md

 #### Question 1757: Write an SQL query to find the ids of products that are both low fat and recyclable.
 select product_id from Products where low_fats = 'Y' and recyclable = 'Y';

+#### Question 1777: Write an SQL query to find the price of each product in each store.
+select distinct product_id,
+max(case when store = 'store1' then price end) as store1,
+max(case when store = 'store2' then price end) as store2,
+max(case when store = 'store3' then price end) as store3
+from Products
+group by 1;